-Choosing Forgiveness: Forgiveness happens when we choose to let go of negative feelings and set someone free of blame or guilt.
+Choosing Forgiveness: Forgiveness happens when we choose to set someone free of blame or guilt.
 You may need to forgive others for their behaviour or you may feel the need to forgive yourself.
 Forgiveness does not mean denying, excusing or forgetting what has happened.
 It doesn't mean we don't also change our behaviors and relationships or that we are not angry or disappointed or hurt.
 What it does mean is choosing to move on the best we can.
 It is a way of finding peace.

 Finding Closure: Closure is something that allows us to honour an experience while also letting it go.
 It means doing something that symbolizes our decision to leave behind difficult thoughts or feelings while carrying the learning and growth that we have gained with us.
+It is important to only do this when you feel ready.
 Examples include writing a letter (that you don't need to send), floating flowers away on the water, lighting a candle, planting a tree or purchasing a special piece of jewelry to wear.

-Working with Difficult Emotions: If we experience difficult emotions such as anger, resentment, fear, regret, sadness, grief, guilt or shame, it can be important to acknowledge and feel them.
-Burying or avoiding emotions can make them last longer and sometimes even make us sick.
+Working with Difficult Emotions: If we experience difficult emotions such as anger, resentment, fear, regret, sadness, grief, guilt or shame, it can be important to acknowledge and feel them when we are ready.
+Avoiding emotions can help in the short term, but long term it can sometimes make us feel worse.
 However, it can also be harmful to let our emotions take over and cause us to act in ways we normally wouldn't.
-Although it can take practice, you may want to try accepting your emotions as they are, allowing them to simply be there without either burying or expressing them harmfully.
-Taking deep breaths can sometimes help.
+Although it can take practice, you may want to try accepting your emotions as they are, allowing them to simply be there without either burying or letting them explode.
+Getting support from someone we trust can often help.